 Class meets on campus on the following dates:

-Field component of the course will meet in Death Valley region March 25th through March 30th.
+Field component of the course will travel to the Eastern Sierra region March 29th through April 3rd.

 Page created by Leticia Gallardo